mootw/snout-scout/matchresultprocess.md

 `AUTOEVENT("intake") > 2 && AUTOEVENT("ball_high") >= 2`

 ## Calculating scoring
 You may want to calculate a teams impact.
-Here are a few ways to calculate scoring.
-Firstly we can add up all of the events in auto and in teleop (by subtracting auto from total and multiply it by the points for each scoring piece).
+Here is a way to calculate scoring.
+Firstly we can add up all of the events in auto and in teleop and multiply it by the points for each scoring piece.
 It might look like this.
 This process might have the id of "ball_score":

-`(AUTOEVENT("balls_high")*4)+((EVENT("balls_high")-AUTOEVENT("balls_high"))*2)`
+`(AUTOEVENT("balls_high")*4)+(TELEOPEVENT("balls_high")*2)`

 We could caclulate auto_movement by checking if the number of robot_position events is greater than zero in a certain region in auto. returning 1 or 0 and then multiply it by scoring later: